Statement of Faith

 Salvation is a gift of God(John 6:44) as is every single aspect of human life.
 It can ONLY be obtained by grace through faith in Jesus Christ(Acts 4:12; John 14:6; Romans 10:13; Matthew 11:28; John 3:3; Romans 10:9; Romans 10:13) are just a few references.
 There is no other way to heaven but by the perfect substitutionary atonement and sacrifice made by Jesus Christ who knew no sin, for our sins.
 Christ drank the cup of the wrath of God the world deserved, rose again on the third day, and will return to gather his bride (the church/Saints/all whom have believed) and Judge the world.

 There is nothing you can do to get to heaven by any other means but by the grace of God, Holy Spirit drawing you to Christ and praying and asking and accepting Jesus Christ into your heart.
-If you truly believe than you are saved.
+If you truly believe then you are saved.
 This does not mean you will wake up the next morning and be the mirror image of Christ.
 Sanctification is a lifelong process that will not be perfected until we are in Glory.
 Although there should be a newfound HUNGER for things of Christ, according to Scripture.
 (We will get into signs of a true conversion later) because while nothing you can do will "save" you from hell, there are things that should be happening in your life, like repentance.
 A desire to pray, fellowship, study Scripture, and things you used to love more than likely you will come to despise especially sin.
 If you would like to discuss this more in-depth feel free to write to us.